PEO Terms of Service

-EEO-1 reporting.
-To the extent the EEOC or other government agency requires that PEOs rather than their clients submit EEO-1 or similar reports with respect to Covered Employees you agree to timely provide us all information we need to complete such reports.
+Reporting.
+To the extent a government agency requires that PEOs rather than their clients submit reports with respect to Covered Employees you agree to timely provide us all information we need to complete such reports.
 To the extent PEOs are not required to submit such reports with respect to Covered Employees you will be responsible for filing your own reports though we may assist you, for instance by providing information to you.

 Unemployment claims.
 You agree to respond to requests for information and documents from us or third parties we retain to assist with unemployment claims so that responses to unemployment claims and related agency communications can be submitted within the time limits set by law (penalties can be imposed by state agencies for not providing timely, complete, or accurate responses which we will pass through to you if you did not respond timely, completely and accurately, and we may charge fees if benefits are granted against our state unemployment tax account as a result of your not responding timely, completely, or accurately).
 In states where unemployment taxes are reported to our account you agree to cooperate with us to contest claims against our account, including by testifying in hearings, unless we determine they should be not be contested, including after our Agreement terminates.